mrocklin/blog/_posts/work/2017-10-11-streaming-dataframes-1.md

 This example is no more clear than the for-loop version.
 On its own this is probably a *worse* solution than what we had before, just because it involves new technology.
-This starts to become useful in two situations:
+However it starts to become useful in two situations:

 1. You want to do more complex streaming algorithms